Disclosure Requirements - Introductory information and categories

 The information provided on this page, together with the information provided in the CBL Market Link Guide, the CBF Market Link Guide and the Investment Fund Market Guide, constitute the disclosure requirements (the Disclosure Requirements).

 The Disclosure Requirements provide general information about the disclosure requirements for securities holdings with which Clearstream Banking must, according to the information available at the time of the present publication, comply with each of the domestic markets and fund markets covered by the Disclosure Requirements.

 Securities that are held remotely are usually not disclosed by Clearstream Banking.
-A disclosure request received by Clearstream Banking with regard to such a holding will be forwarded to the relevant customer without assessing its validity and the Clearstream Banking customer shall handle the request on a voluntary basis.
+A disclosure request received by Clearstream Banking with regard to such a holding will be forwarded to the relevant client without assessing its validity and the Clearstream Banking client shall handle the request on a voluntary basis.

 The information provided on this page forms part of, and is furthermore incorporated into the CBL Market Link Guide, the CBF Market Link Guide and the Investment Fund Market Guide.